-You can use Inertia to build modern single page applications with Laravel.
-You can do this using a frontend framework like React, Vue, or Svelte.
-Inertia acts as a bridge between Laravel and the frontend framework.
-We use Laravel for server-side operations while using Inertia for client-side operations.
+You can use Inertia to build modern single-page applications with Laravel and a frontend framework such as React, Vue, or Svelte.
+Inertia acts as a bridge between Laravel and your frontend framework: Laravel handles the server-side work, while Inertia lets you deliver a rich client-side experience without building a separate API-first frontend.

 Inertia Installation